Bursary and Scholarships

 Generous contributions were made from those who donated to the former East Pictou Rural High School, New Glasgow High School and Trenton High School, as well as, donations from local businesses and the school.

 The Scholarships, Bursaries and Awards available to our students have certainly grown over the years.
-During the 2022 Graduation Ceremony, North Nova Education Centre awarded students over $ 37 000.00 in prizes.
-In addition to this, $ 2 350.00 in subject prizes were also awarded.
+During the 2025 Graduation Ceremony, North Nova Education Centre awarded students over $ 48,470.00 in prizes.
+In addition to this, $ 2 400.00 in subject prizes were also awarded.
 We are fortunate to be able to award a prize for academic excellence in every Grade 12 subject.
-In total, students were awarded almost $ 40 000.00 comprised from donor and school contributions.
+In total, students were awarded almost $ 50 000.00 comprised from donor and school contributions.

 These contributions have allowed North Nova Education Centre to continue a legacy of academic excellence with equal opportunity for all students.
+Many of our bursaries and awards are donated in memory of a loved one.
+Click Here to view our Memorial & Tribute Bursaries & Awards booklet.

 If you would like to donate a scholarship or bursary to an NNEC student upon graduation, please contact: